First Generation Students

 - Encourage a family member to get a passport in case of an emergency.
 Although rare, if you did have an international emergency, it's good to know someone would have the ability to fly to you if needed.

-- If you haven’t flown internationally before, ask questions!
+- If you haven't flown internationally before, ask questions!
+See Logan's Declassified International Flight Survival Guide for thoughts and tips.
 Your program coordinator can make recommendations on flights and help explain what the flight and layovers will be like.
-Research the airports you’ll be in, the airlines, and what it will be like to go through immigration, customs, and different time zones.
+Research the airports you'll be in, the airlines, and what it will be like to go through immigration, customs, and different time zones.

 - Consider keeping a blog.
 Be honest and narrate your experience for your family.
 This can help keep them engaged with you while you are abroad, and when you return home they'll be able to ask you about your specific experiences.
 It's also a great way to remember what you did and how you were feeling.